 Siegwerk, a family-owned company known for producing inks and coatings for packaging, may seem like an unlikely disruptor in the value chain.
-But the company is spearheading a number of innovative solutions to address some of the most pressing issues facing brand owners today, from engaging consumers in the ‘new normal’ to meeting expectations around sustainability.
+But the company is spearheading a number of innovative solutions within the packaging industry to address some of the most pressing issues facing brand owners today, from engaging consumers in the ‘new normal’ to meeting expectations around sustainability.
 We talk to Belal Habib, Siegwerk’s Head of Global Brand Owner Collaboration, about the company’s strategy in working with brand owners.

 What are the primary trends and challenges for brand owners when it comes to packaging?